mkm-dz/otterbrass/README.md

   - package.json
   - package-lock.json
 - Copy the `node_modules` folder to your wwwroot folder, or run `npm install` into your server console (in the wwwroot) folder.
 More on why in [here](https://github.com/liady/webpack-node-externals)
+    - If the console timeouts on `npm install` try `npm install --omit=dev` that will only install the runtime dependencies.

 - Restart your server.
 - Deploy your bot to teams channel using the following instructions: